HomeResource Hub

 Optometry Careers

-Optometry is a specialized healthcare field focused on eye care, vision correction, and the early detection of eye-related diseases.
-They often serve as the first line of defense in identifying broader health issues through the eyes.
+Optometry is a specialized healthcare field focused on eye care and the early detection of eye-related diseases.
+These professionals are usually the first line of defense in identifying broader health issues through the eyes.
 It’s also an area in high demand for professionals, with a 9% projected job increase each year through 2033 for optometrists, according to the BLS.

 ?